sakachin2/XE/xeREADME_en.txt

-        "-Nv" displays all characters of ambiguous width in 2 digits. ||~v29XI~ "-Yv" displays those in one cell for Windows console version xe,||~v29XI~ Wxe, gxe and xe-linux versions perform internal determination.||~v29XI~
+        "-Nv" displays all characters of ambiguous width in 2 digits. ||~v29XI~ "-Yv" displays those in one cell for Windows console version xe,||~v29XI~ Wxe, gxe and xe-linux versions perform internal determination.||~v29XI~ Font:Consolas is recommended for Windows console version,     ||+v29XI~ it is monospace and display ambiguous chars  by one cell.     ||+v29XI~
                                                                       ||~v29XI~
      3.Miscellaneous.                                                 ||~v29XI~
        -(Win:Console version) Changing the cursor shape using the Insert key||~v29XI~